ucsc/compromisedaccountdb/README.md

     dumpName = None #Insert name of password dump, else: keep as 'None'

   Special Cases:
-    1. If text file contains usernames only WITH a domain: matchPassword = 'false'
-    2. If text file contains usernames only WITHOUT a domain: noEmailFormat = 'true' matchPassword = 'false'
+    1. If text file contains usernames WITHOUT a domain: noEmailFormat = 'true'
-    3. To load in data to database only: dataOnly = 'true'
+    2. To load in data to database only: dataOnly = 'true'
 ```